Digging In to Improve Mining Safety: Challenges and Software Solutions

 Solution: Environmental, Social and Governance (ESG) Software

-Pain Point: Stakeholder management—The environmental impact of mining often puts mining companies in the position of needing to address and manage the concerns of Aboriginal and environmental groups in a formalized way.
+Challenge Stakeholder management—The environmental impact of mining often puts mining companies in the position of needing to address and manage the concerns of Indigenous and environmental groups in a formalized way.

 Solutions: Communication Management Software, Environmental, Social and Governance (ESG) Software